breard-r/opensmtpd-filter-sake/README.md

 In an address file, empty lines and lines starting with the `#` character are ignored.

-To generate a private key, it is recommended to use the following command:
+The private key's length must be either 128 or 256 bits.
+To generate a 128 bits key, the following command is recommended:

 ```
 openssl rand -base64 16